ormastes/cdoctest/README.md

 # C/C++ DocTest

-A C/C++ DocTest that runs tests using `clang-repl` interaction comments.
-Supports Linux (macOS is untested; Windows DLLs are not supported).
+A C/C++ DocTest that runs tests using `clang-repl` interaction in comments.
+Supports Linux (macOS is untested).

 ## Prerequisites